-Having a strong accounts payable process in place is vitally important to your business, but unfortunately, things don’t always go as planned.
-The process can be very manual and time-consuming: bills, supplier invoices, loans, and other payables, with the exception of payroll, can leave anyone struggling to keep up.
+The process can be very manual and time-consuming: bills, supplier invoices, loans, and other payables, can leave anyone struggling to keep up.
 Not only that, mismanagement can often lead to serious consequences across your business.
-We have identified five of the biggest challenges faced while operating under manual accounts payable processes.
+We have identified five of the biggest challenges in the manual accounts payable process.

 Challenges with Manual Accounts Payable Processes